ryodanqqe/dbms-endterm/README.md

     The service gives users the opportunity to order goods online, with subsequent delivery.
     Users create their own profiles, and accordingly, they will need to fill out address and bank details.

-## Goal🎯
-Our goal is to create an accessible and simple system for stores in our country that specialize in online sales.

 ## Mentor👨‍🏫
 - Azamat Serek - <azamat.serek@sdu.edu.kz>